cmoffatt-1edtech/edfi-oneroster/README.md

 | orgs | 0.081s | 0.075s |
 | users | 7.885s | 8.025s |

-(times reported above are averages of 5 runs, Postgres 16 in Docker on a Lenovo laptop with Intel i-5 2.6GHz processor, 16GB RAM, and 500GB SSD)
+(times reported here are averages of 5 runs, Postgres 16 in Docker on a Lenovo laptop with Intel i-5 2.6GHz processor, 16GB RAM, and 500GB SSD)

 Enrollments and users are the slowest views, which makes some sense - enrollments is large (produces many thousands of rows) and users is complex (many joins).